 The Golden Rule: Always End with a Physical Catch

-The single most important thing you can do when using a laser pointer is to always end the session by guiding the dot onto a physical toy your cat can catch.
+The single most important thing you can do with a laser pointer is to always end the session by guiding the dot onto a physical toy your cat can catch.
 A stuffed mouse, a crinkle ball, or a small piece of kibble works perfectly.
 This completes the hunting sequence, gives your cat that crucial sense of accomplishment, and prevents the frustration loop.

 Think of it as the difference between watching a whole film and having it cut out five minutes before the ending.
 You'd be annoyed too.